ohAnd/dtuGateway/readme.md

 4. response of the device will be `reinitialize UserConfig data and reboot ...`
 5. after reboot the device starting again in AP mode for first setup

+### update
+Via the web ui you can select the firmware file and start the update process.
+Please use the right firmware file according to your processor ESP8266 or ESP32.

+## releases
 ### main
 latest release - changes will documented by commit messages https://github.com/ohAnd/dtuGateway/releases/latest